PhyoYi3011/MTL-and-Intent-Prediction/README.md

 ## Setup
 Make sure all the pre-requisites are installed and set up correctly.

 Run `pip install -r requirements.txt` to install requirements for your Python instance.
-Our codebases is on Python 3.8.8.
+Our codebase is on Python 3.8.8.

 Run `pip3 install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio===0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html`